-C + C Тар Simply tap your finger on the Touch Pad to act on items on the screen.
-(Similar to left-click) Sul Pinch or stretch Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
-This visually zooms in or out.
+Тар Tap once on the Touch Pad to activate an item, such as an app.
+Two-Finger Tap Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
+(Similar to right-click) Pinch or stretch Place two fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
+This shows different levels of information or visually zooms in or out.
 Two-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
 This allows you to operate the scroll bars of a window.